Home Resume Samples Government Director of Government Relations

 Get Rejected?

-Most director of government relations resumes get rejected not because of ATS software, but because they don't prove you're better than the other 55.6 applicants.
-Generic bullets like "managed construction projects" don't differentiate you — quantified achievements do.
+Most director of government relations resumes get rejected not because of ATS software, but because they don't prove you're better than the other 39 applicants.
+Generic bullets like "Managed government relations" don't differentiate you — quantified achievements do.

 See how we transform generic statements into interview-winning proof: